-Nelson’s Column is a tribute to one of the great men in British history: Admiral Lord Horatio Nelson, victor of many naval battles, including the Battle of Trafalgar (hence the name of the square).
+Nelson’s Column is a tribute to one of British history’s greatest men: Admiral Lord Horatio Nelson, victor of many naval battles, including the Battle of Trafalgar (hence the name of the square).

-He looks down at the square from the top of his 52m (170 foot) column, decorated at its foot by reliefs of Nelson’s victories and guarded by four lions, designed by Landseer.
-Admiral Nelson himself is 5m (17 feet) high.
+The monument consisted of a statue of Nelson looking down at the square from the top of his 52m (170 foot) column, decorated at its foot by reliefs of Nelson’s victories and guarded by four Barbary lions, designed by Landseer.
+The statue of Admiral Nelson himself is 5m (17 feet) high.

-Nelson’s Column is the best known of the statues in Trafalgar Square.
-One plinth still awaits a permanent tenant, and is currently used for a series of exhibits by British artists.
+Today Nelson’s Column is the best known of the statues in Trafalgar Square, which also includes an equestrian statue of George V and statues of Sir Charles James Napier and Sir Henry Havelock.
+A fourth plinth has remained empty since 1840, and is currently used for a series of exhibits by British artists.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.